 Estimating the cost of hire per organization spends on the recruiting cycle permits leaders and recruiters to assess each stage, change it for more prominent productivity, and drive better business results.

-Cost per hire includes -
+What does Cost per hire include?

 1) Salary, benefits, compensations spent on hiring managers and recruiters